1986 Houston Astros season: Mike Scott's no-hitter

-Finally, on September 25, Mike Scott threw a no-hitter against the Giants to lead the Astros, which simultaneously clinched the National League West division title.
+During the final contest of the Astros' three-day rotation masterpiece, on September 25, Mike Scott threw a no-hitter against the Giants to lead the Astros, which simultaneously clinched the National League West division title.
 The final score was 2–0 and Scott struck out 13 Giants batters.
-He became the first pitcher in National League history and the second overall to throw a no-hitter which clinched a playoff berth.
-The first was by Allie Reynolds, whose no-hitter on September 18, 1951, clinched the American League pennant for the New York Yankees.
+It was the first time in National League history and the second no-hitter thrown overall that clinched a playoff berth.
+Scott's effort earned a game score of 98.